Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 <aside>
 	<h4>No support for Windows</h4>
 	<p>Origami's build tools do not support Windows as a development environment and the instructions on this page assume you are using a UNIX-like OS.
 Windows <strong>might</strong> work, to some degree, but we don't make any guarantees, either of what works today or what might continue to work in the future.
-If you're a Windows user, consider running a Linux VM, or signing up for a free <a href="http://c9.io">Cloud9</a> account, and use their online Ubuntu VMs (but don't put any passwords or other secret data into C9 VMs)</p>
+If you're a Windows user, consider running a Linux VM.</p>
 </aside>

 ## 1. Install Node.js, Ruby and Git